Public Health and Epidemiology (SVUEK_036)

 • calculate measures of health events and states;

-• differentiate crude, specific and standartised rates;
+• differentiate crude, specific and standardized rates;

-• differentiate and compare electronic data bases for the selection of health information;
+• differentiate and compare electronic databases for the selection of health information;

 • calculate measures of association.